You're in the right place! Welcome to our newly updated ESC website.

 Area of expertise: myocardial infarction, coronary artery disease, cardioimmunology, angiogenesis and lymphangiogenesis.

-In 2023, Dr. Hardy completed his PhD candidature as an international collaboration between the University of Newcastle (Australia, his home institution), and the Medical University of Graz (Austria), conducting research on campus at both institutions throughout.
-He then obtained a fellowship at St John’s College Oxford, funding an independent research program until 2027.
-The work he is conducting under this fellowship is investigating vascular, immune and fibrotic responses in both the early onset of cardiovascular diseases, and the later wound healing stages.
-One branch of his work is utilizing translational models to trial the therapeutic potential of stimulating angiogenesis and lymphangiogenesis after myocardial infarction.
-The other is identifying novel therapeutic targets involved in the early development of coronary microvascular disease, which often precedes large coronary artery disease and myocardial infarction.
-Dr. Hardy’s ongoing work has been supported by St John’s College, the British Heart Foundation, the Austrian Society of Cardiology, the Hunter Medical Research Institute and the Emlyn and Jennie Thomas medical research family.
+Dr Hardy completed his PhD in 2023 through an international collaboration between the University of Newcastle (Australia) and the Medical University of Graz (Austria).
+He then received a fellowship at St John’s College Oxford, supporting an independent research programme until 2027.
+His work focuses on vascular, immune, and fibrotic responses in cardiovascular disease, from early onset to later wound healing.
+He uses translational models to study therapeutic angiogenesis and lymphangiogenesis after myocardial infarction and to identify early targets in coronary microvascular disease.
+His research is supported by St John’s College, the British Heart Foundation, and other national and international funders.

 Doctor Sean Hardy